Jose-C0/TheOdinProject/members-only/README.md

 # Members Only

-This project appears to be a web application that includes basic functionalities such as registration, login, logout, creating messages and adding members.
+This project is be a web application that includes basic functionalities such as registration, login, logout, creating messages and adding members.
 The application is structured following the MVC (Model-View-Controller).

 Live in render: https://members-only-wu4a.onrender.com/